RBC Race for the Kids

 There are no changing facilities so please come ready to race!
 Baby change facilities are available in the accessible toilets.

-Unfortunately, bikes are not allowed.
+Unfortunately, bikes aren't allowed.
 Scooters or balance bikes are fine, provided the rider is always accompanied by a parent or guardian.
 Any bikes that are needed for accessibility are also fine.

 Motorised vehicles including e-scooters are not permitted.